How to Replace Line Break with Comma in Excel (3 ways)

 Replace Line Break with Comma Through Find and Replace Command

-• You will see every line break will replace with a comma.
+• You will see every line break will be replaced with a comma.

 Replace Line Break with Comma Through Find and Replace Command